Düsseldorf-Eller Mitte station

 Düsseldorf-Eller Mitte station is located in the district of Eller in the German city of Düsseldorf in the German state of North Rhine-Westphalia.
 It is on the Düsseldorf–Solingen line and is classified by Deutsche Bahn as a category 5 station.
-It is served by Rhine-Ruhr S-Bahn line S 1 every 20 minutes, Stadbahn line U 75, operating every 10 minutes, tram line 705, operating every 10 minutes and two bus routes: 723 (every 30 minutes) and 724 (every 20 minutes), operated by Rheinbahn.
+It is served by Rhine-Ruhr S-Bahn line S1 every 20 minutes, Stadbahn line U75 every 10 minutes, tram line 701 every 10 minutes, and two bus routes: 723 (every 30 minutes) and 724 (every 20 minutes), operated by Rheinbahn.

-Since December of 2022, the Station is also served hourly by regional service RE 47 between Düsseldorf Hauptbahnhof and Remscheid-Lennep, operated by Regiobahn.
+Since December 2022, the station is also served hourly by regional service RE 47 between Düsseldorf Hauptbahnhof and Remscheid-Lennep, operated by Regiobahn.